 Each ingredient in this drink packs a wallop of wellness.
 Let's explore what they bring to the table.

 The star, of course, in all of its fiery glory, is turmeric.
 "Turmeric is a powerful anti-inflammatory herb that's been used for centuries to treat a variety of ailments," explains Jessica Cording, a registered dietitian and mbg Collective member.
-"Turmeric's active compound, curcumin, has been extensively studied for its disease-fighting potential and preventive health benefits."
+"Turmeric's active compound, curcumin1, has been extensively studied for its disease-fighting potential and preventive health benefits2."
 It's been shown to increase antioxidant capacity and help fight free-radical damage, boost your immune system, prevent and treat cancer, protect your heart, boost your mood, and help stave off long-term neurodegenerative diseases.
 Not bad for one little root.

 Ginger is actually a cousin of turmeric—that's why the knobby roots look so similar (from the outside, that is!).
 "Ginger's stomach-calming, anti-inflammatory effects have made it a go-to remedy for thousands of years to ease GI discomfort," Cording explains.
 It boosts digestion; eases nausea and motion sickness; helps fight infection; eases joint, muscle, and period pain; helps support healthy blood sugar levels; and more.
-Like black pepper, it helps increase the bioavailability of curcumin, the therapeutic compound in the turmeric.
+Like black pepper, it helps increase the bioavailability of curcumin3, the therapeutic compound in the turmeric.

 How to make turmeric ginger lemon iced tea.